retest/docs/docs/recheck.cli/tutorial/maintain-golden-master.md

         at de.retest.recheck.RecheckImpl.capTest(RecheckImpl.java:137)
 ```

 Now we can see that Scratchpad is generating and adapting a style attribute.
-Interesting enough, since all relevant style information is rendered and thus represented by individual CSS attributes, we can just add style to the ignored attributes.
-Rerunning the test again now gives us the expected differences in text and, as a result of that change, also in left and right.
+Interesting enough, since all relevant style information is rendered and thus represented by individual CSS attributes, we can just add `style` to the ignored attributes.
+Re-running the test again gives us the expected differences in text and, as a result of that change, also in left and right.

-Now let’s assume this is an intended change, and we now want to update our Golden Master.
-For that, we can now open a CMD in the project folder and run a command similar to this:
+Suppose this is an intended change and we want to update our Golden Master.
+For that, we can open a CMD in the project folder and run a command similar to this:

 ```
 recheck commit --all \target\test-classes\retest\recheck\com.mycompany.MyFirstTest.report